 Pond pressed on.
 He ordered “Orleans Guard, charge!” and the men lunged forward.
 The battalion moved through the shattered remains of the 18th Louisiana, with Private Edmond Livaudais recalling “it was truly horrendous” and men were “bathed in their blood” and asked “for water and help.”

-Pond lost over 300 men.
+Pond lost over 300 men in only a few minutes.
 Although Pond made good use of terrain, his attack formation was poorly chosen and he hit a particularly strong part of McClernand’s line.
 Pond was also accused of not being on hand to direct his men or rally them.
 It was not an accusation of cowardice, but of mismanagement which likely played a part in Pond not being promoted nor reelected to command the 16th Louisiana.
-Roman, who later served on Beauregard’s staff and helped him write his autobiography, was particularly critical of Pond, and no doubt made his feelings known.
+Roman, who later served on Beauregard’s staff and helped him write his autobiography, was particularly critical of Pond, and no doubt made his feelings known to his friend.

 The musket era provided ubiquitous evidence of failed frontal attacks on strong positions.
 The most horrendous was Assietta, one of the last battles fought in the War of the Austrian Succession.
 At that battle, a French army attacked an out-numbered but well positioned Sardinian army and lost 6,400 men, while inflicting only 300 losses at most.
 Pond’s charge was in numerous, if melancholy company.